 claims against Asda with Jefferies Solicitors

-To find out if you have a valid claim or to learn more about the legal process involved in claims against supermarkets, you should speak to a solicitor who has experience in this area.
+To find out if you could have a valid claim or to learn more about the legal process involved in claims against supermarkets, you should speak to a solicitor who has experience in this area.

 For more than 25 years, Jefferies Solicitors have helped people who have become injured following supermarket slips, including people who have slipped in a supermarket.
-We usually work on a no win, no win basis.
+We usually work on a no win, no fee basis.
 This means there is no financial risk to you in the event that your claim is unsuccessful.